CollegeRideOut/BusyTutor/README.md

 - wrap identifiers and tables with the "pixel" border
 - allow for visual code

+### Sep 23

+- pcall()
+- error()

 ### Up Next

+- importnat nothing should return and error is more like a throw that takes over
+- move to server
 - indexing for the member expresions
 - pretify visulzer
 - refactor visualizer